 Postgraduate fee breakdown = tuition (EU or NON EU) + student levy as outlined above.

 T: 353 91 494 182 | +353 91 495 076

 E: firstname.lastname@example.org | email@example.com

-"For me, the Huston is a place where passion for the medium of film and storytelling is nurtured and encouraged in a warm intimate environment.
+For me, the Huston is a place where passion for the medium of film and storytelling is nurtured and encouraged in a warm intimate environment.
 Without it, I know I would not be working as a screenwriter today.
-There, I was handed to tools which help create a screenplay and my cinematic horizon was broadened.
-It also serves a more important role, it creates a community of like-minded people.
+There, I was handed the tools which help create a screenplay and my cinematic horizon was broadened.
+It also serves a more important role by creating a community of like-minded people.
 They are the people sitting next to you who share your love and encourage you long after the term has ended.
-The Huston School is a wonderful place to study".
+The Huston School is a wonderful place to study.